 1. Explain Why Your Company Needs Social Selling

-Buyers have more power in today’s world, thanks to the Internet and rise of social media networks.
-As a result, their habits have changed because they can do more research and ask more people about the products and services they are going to buy before interacting with sales.
+Buyers have more power in today’s world, thanks to the Internet and the rise of social media networks.
+As a result, their habits have changed because they can do more research online before interacting with someone.
+They can also ask more people about the products and services they are going to buy before interacting with sales.
 According to LinkedIn, 5.4 people are now involved in the average B2B buying decision; 75 percent of B2B buyers now use social media to be more informed on vendors; and 90 percent of decision makers say they never respond to cold outreach.

 The Reality of the New Buyer

-Buyers are self-educating.
-When was the last time you went to buy a car or TV without knowing what type of car or TV you wanted, including what types of “bells and whistles” you want?
-Buyers are consuming more content before they buy.
+Buyers are consuming more and more content before they buy online or in a store.
 Search engines like Google and Bing have created an “era of self-serve information.”
 Google’s Zero Moment of Truth study shows that consumers digest more than 10 pieces of online information before making a purchase decision.
 Therefore, companies today need to provide content that informs, educates, persuades, and retains customers or clients.

 Frustration is occurring internally at many organizations.
 Conversations at companies today may be along the lines of something like this: “we’re losing deals to unlikely competitors” or “our sales team is being engaged so far late in a buyers purchasing cycle, resulting in conversations about price and fulfillment” or “prospects are asking us ‘late funnel’ questions much earlier in the sales process.”

-As a result, there is a shift at many companies where social selling is becoming more of the process since a majority of the self-educating is done before the first meeting with sales.
-Marketing and sales can no long take the “spray and pray” method to finding new clients.
+As a result, there is a shift at many companies where social selling is becoming more of the sales process since a majority of the self-educating is done before the first meeting with sales.
+Marketing and sales can no long take the “spray and pray” method or approach to finding new customers or clients.
 The new approach to selling and marketing is summed up well by Seth Godin in this quote.

-Sales professionals, sales leadership, and C-suite executives will want to know what the outcome of social selling is at your organization.
+Sales professionals, sales leadership, marketing leadership, sales enablement leaders, and C-suite executives will want to know what the outcome of social selling is at your organization.